 6.2.4 Body, Skin and Hand Protection

 Clothing made of leather, asbestos, rubber or other impervious materials may be worn to protect the body against the splashes.
 Leather or rubber gloves should be worn for hand protection.
-Fireproof overalls should be worn when operations involving phosphorus fires are encountered (see IS: 8519 and IS 8807).
+Fireproof overalls should be worn when operations involving phosphorus fires are encountered (see IS 8519 and IS 8807).

 6.3 Respiratory Equipment